 3. Title I Program provides a supplemental academic program for eligible offenders who are less than 21 years of age.

 4. English as a Second Language Program (ESL) provides English language instruction for residents with limited English proficiency.

 5. The CHANGES II Program (Pre-Release) prepares residents for return to their communities.
 The program addresses personal development, healthy relationships, living responsibly, drug education, health, emotional development and employment.

 6. The Cognitive Intervention Program is designed to improve behavior during incarceration and after release by addressing thinking patterns which lead to criminal behavior.
 The program includes instruction and exercises in problem solving, anger management, impulse control, overcoming criminal thinking, creating positive attitudes and beliefs, goal setting and relapse prevention.

-7. The Career and Technical Education (CTE) Program integrates career path planning and technical training to prepare offenders for today's workforce.
+7. The Career and Technical Education (CTE) Program integrates career path planning and technical training to prepare residents for today's workforce.
 Career and technical training is offered in more than 30 occupations.
 The competency-based curriculum is designed to meet entry-level industry standards, including certification and licensure requirements.
 The CTE program also supports apprenticeship and On-the-Job-Training programs.

 Click here for Frequently Asked Questions and more information on how to Request Educational Records (GED, Transcripts, NCCER Industry certificates).